Research Grant Applications Opens 2nd January 2024

 WHAT FUNDING MAY I APPLY FOR?

 IPA Grant procedures do not allow for the funding of overhead or indirect costs such as the purchase of normal office equipment.
 This includes standard personal computers (PCs), laptops, software and peripherals unless there are exceptional circumstances.
 The Responsible Authority or the Principal Investigator or those working on the project are expected to provide such equipment.
 However, travel directly relevant to the award, such as to a research training project or to the project findings of the work, is acceptable.
-Almost anything else is acceptable, but should be outlined in the budget request of the online application form.
+Almost anything else is acceptable, but should be outlined in the budget request of the online proposal form.

 HOW MUCH MAY I APPLY FOR?